Pumpkin Holler Hunnerd

 Eagle Bluff Resort

-The Start/Finish area is at Eagle Bluff Resort located on Highway 10 just northeast of Tahlequah, Oklahoma.
+The Start/Finish area is at Eagle Bluff Resort located at 9800 HWY 10 northeast of Tahlequah, Oklahoma.
 There is plenty of parking within Eagle Bluff.
 Eagle Bluff provides access to showers and restroom facilities.

 Finish line activities include campfires, BBQ, ample aid station supplies, music and spontaneous dance parties.